mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 is located in Great Northern Sea in the northern polar region and in the briny smaller bodies of water inside the eroded craters of the equatorial Lake District.
-The proximity of Avastan to Zend drives a strong solar tide, reaching close to seven metres in the largest lakes.
-Tides in the Great Northern Sea are not pronounced near solstice but can exceed 20 metres in some areas near the equinox, a period known as the ‘Spring and Autumn Flooding’.
+The proximity of Avastan to Zend drives a strong solar tide, reaching close to seven meters in the largest lakes.
+Tides in the Great Northern Sea are not pronounced near solstice but can exceed 20 meters in some areas near the equinox, a period known as the ‘Spring and Autumn Flooding’.

 Most of the land area not covered in water or ice is cold desert